 - Easy to clean: You can keep wood countertops clean with simple household cleaners.
 Whereas acid-based cleaners can erode quartz countertops and soap can leave spots or streaks on glass or stainless-steel countertops, both are safe — and work well — to clean wood.
 Simply soak a sponge with soapy water (or diluted vinegar if you prefer) and wipe the surface clean.
 You can even get rid of stains with salt and lemon juice.

 - Long-lasting with proper care: Solid wood and butcher block countertops age well and last as long as granite and other natural stone countertops, as long as they’re properly maintained.
-This means sealing them immediately after installation, and then resealing them on a monthly basis.
+This means sealing them immediately after installation and then resealing them on a monthly basis.
 Luckily, all it takes is one or two coats of walnut oil or another food-safe mineral oil to keep wood countertops sealed and prevent water damage.

 - Can be eco-friendly: As mentioned, there are many “green” wood countertop options, ranging from sustainable bamboo (which is technically a renewable grass that’s used as wood) to domestic wood from responsibly managed forests and reclaimed wood from old homes and barns.